 291, 292 International Seminar (2 or 4)-Intensive summer- or winter-break travel courses from different disciplines taught in context of specific culture or region.
 Regular class meetings supplemented by guest lectures, site visits, cultural events and home visits to provide insight into host culture.
-Seminars include British Stage (United Kingdom); Disability in the Developing World (Honduras); Economic Development (China); History of Ancient and Modern Greek Culture and Religion (Greece); Physical Settings of the Bible (Israel); Production and Place-Coffee (Guatemala).
-Seminars with asterisk, with COR210, 211, fulfill core Global Understanding theme.
+Seminars have included British Stage (United Kingdom); Disability in the Developing World (Honduras); Development of Modern China; History of Ancient and Modern Greek Culture and Religion (Greece); and Physical Settings of the Bible (Israel).
+Seminars with asterisk, with COR210 and 211, fulfill core Global Understanding theme.
 Course fee.